sahilsk11/dot/README.md

 # Dot ⚫

+## How to Use

+You can view the final result at [dot.sahilkapur.com](http://dot.sahilkapur.com).

+Alternatively, you can clone/download the repo, navigate to the root directory in your CLI, and run `npm start` to let the magic begin ✨

+(note: `npm` is required to run from local machine)

 ## Background

 As part of the application process for Dormroom Fund HQ, applicants are tasked with making a circle in the most creative way possible.